Dhouhaga/stm32-mcp2515-spi-can-bare-metal-driver/README.md

 # stm32-mcp2515-spi-can-bare-metal-driver
 STM32F407 bare-metal CAN bus driver for MCP2515 controller via SPI.
-Direct register access.
-No HAL.
-No middleware.
+Features direct register manipulation, external interrupt handling, NVIC configuration, and real-time message processing.
+No HAL, no middleware.
+Demonstrates CAN 2.0A protocol and SPI master implementation from scratch.

 ## Technical Stack